On this page

 It's compulsory to charge GST for all businesses earning over $75,000.
 This can sometimes feel like a 10% price hike to customers if you suddenly start charging it so it can be worth charging GST from the beginning, even if you're not sure whether you'll reach the threshold.

 Watch out!
 If you don't put "plus GST" then the price quoted assumes it includes GST.

 5. How much do your competitors charge?

-If there is a difference in price it is important to be able to communicate to customers the reason for the difference e.g. quality, cost savings, after sales service, experience etc. Never assume your competition has got their pricing right.
+If there is a difference in price it is important to be able to communicate to customers the reason for the difference such as quality, cost savings, after sales service and experience.
+Never assume your competition has got their pricing right.

 To help you with this process use our Marketing plan template.

 'Good research and a good plan helps you make sure your pricing strategy lines up with your target market.Shelly Collins, Galerie Montmartre